-Week 32 is the time you enter the third trimester.
+Week 32 means you are already in the third trimester.
 Your baby’s growth has picked up the pace, and you are closer to your due date.
 Curious to know the developments in your pregnancy during this week?
-Momjunction tells you everything, right from the size of your baby to the foods you should eat and avoid, during this week.
+MomJunction tells you everything, right from the size of your baby to the foods you should eat and avoid, during this week.
 Read on.

 How Many Months Are 32 Weeks In Pregnancy?